 Nicmac’s history is an inspiring story of one woman who decided to do something about the poor selection of makeup products on the market.
 Nicola, the founder of Nicmac, was particularly concerned about how she could only find plastic-packaged eyeshadow palettes to buy.
-So she did her research, and within 18 months, created the Nic x Mix plastic-free custom palettes.
-Today, Nicmac has a good handful more makeup products including brushes and highlighters.
+So she did her research and, within 18 months, created the Nic x Mix plastic-free custom palettes.
+Today, Nicmac has a good handful more makeup products, including brushes and highlighters.

-When you shop Nicmac, you can select the colours that go into your palette.
+When you shop Nicmac, you can select the colors that go into your palette.
 Anyone who wears eyeshadow should easily recognize why this is good.
-Because when you buy a generic palette, you probably never get to use up to half of the colours included.
+Because when you buy a generic palette, you probably never get to use up to half of the colors included.

 The eyeshadow pans are also refillable, and you only ever have to buy what you need.
 Nicmac pressed powder pans are recyclable, everything is plastic-free (except their cruelty-free makeup brushes), and you can compost all paper packaging included.

 Tiila spent seven years at Sephora in a management role before leaving to learn how she could start her own sustainable beauty brand.
 She had been a vegetarian for over 24 years but fully recognized that her diet was only one way to reduce her negative impact on the environment.
 She had to do more.

-With Aether Beauty, Tiila offers high-performing zero-waste makeup products that are all formulated with natural, certified organic alternatives.
+With Aether Beauty, Tiila offers high-performing, zero-waste makeup products that are all formulated with natural, certified organic alternatives.